 In my earlier blog, I introduced you all to STLC Phases.
 Now, it’s time to understand and enhance your knowledge about Software Development Life Cycle (SDLC) phases.

 The Software Development Life Cycle (SDLC), also known as the Application Development Life Cycle, is a term in systems engineering, information systems, and software engineering to illustrate a mechanism for planning, creating, testing, and deploying an information system.
 Software Development Life Cycle or SDLC is a process to establish software.

 The Systems Development Life Cycle approach employs a range of hardware and software configurations.
 This is true because the system can be composed of hardware only, software only, or a combination of both.

 If a business determines a change is required during any phase of the Software Development Life Cycle (SDLC), the company might have to proceed through all the above life cycle phases again.

 The phases of the Software Development Life Cycle are highly essential for developers during developing any web application, such as planning, analysis, design, and implementation.
 It includes information gathering, feasibility study, and request approval.

 Systems development specialists at Innovative Architects possess extensive experience in managing these types of projects.
 If you have a situation in your organization and you think a customized software solution may be what you need, contact us today.

 Software Development Life Cycle (SDLC) phases

-There are different software development approaches designed which are employed during the development process of software.
+There are different software development approaches that are employed during the development process of software.
 Those approaches are also known as “Software Development Process Models”.

-There are following Software Development Process Models which are given below:
+They are the following Software Development Process Models which are given below: